Ring modulation: Circuit description

 The ring modulator includes an input stage, a ring of four diodes excited by a carrier signal, and an output stage.
 The input and output stages typically include transformers with center-taps towards the diode ring.
 While the diode ring has some similarities to a bridge rectifier the diodes in a ring modulator all point in the same clockwise or counterclockwise direction.

 The carrier, which alternates between positive and negative current, at any given time makes one pair of diodes conduct, and reverse-biases the other pair.
 The conducting pair carries the signal from the left transformer secondary to the primary of the transformer at the right.
 If the left carrier terminal is positive, the top and bottom diodes conduct.
 If that terminal is negative, then the side diodes conduct, but create a polarity inversion between the transformers.
 This action is much like that of a DPDT (double pole, double throw) switch wired for reversing connections.

-A particular elegance of the ring modulator is that it is bidirectional: the signal flow can be reversed allowing the same circuit with the same carrier to be used either as a modulator or demodulator, for example in low-cost radio transceivers.
+A particular elegance of the ring modulator is that it is bidirectional: the signal flow can be reversed, allowing the same circuit with the same carrier to be used either as a modulator or demodulator, for example, in low-cost radio transceivers.

 Integrated circuit methods of ring modulation

 Some modern ring modulators are implemented using digital signal processing techniques by simply multiplying the time domain signals, producing a nearly-perfect signal output.
 Intermodulation products can be generated by carefully selecting and changing the frequency of the two input waveforms.
 If the signals are processed digitally, the frequency-domain convolution becomes circular convolution.
 If the signals are wideband, this causes aliasing distortion, so it is common to oversample the operation or low-pass filter the signals prior to ring modulation.

 The SID chip found in the Commodore 64 allows for triangle waves to be ring modulated.
 Oscillator 1 gets modulated by oscillator 3's frequency, oscillator 2 by oscillator 1's frequency, and oscillator 3 by oscillator 2's frequency.
 Ring modulation is disabled unless the carrier oscillator is set to produce a triangle wave, but the modulating oscillator can be set to generate any of its available waveforms.
 However, no matter which waveform the modulating oscillator is using, the ring modulation always has the effect of modulating a triangle wave with a square wave.

 On an ARP Odyssey synthesizer (and a few others from that era as well) the ring modulator is an XOR function (formed from four NAND gates) fed from the square wave outputs of the two oscillators.
 For the limited case of square or pulse wave signals, this is identical to true ring modulation.

-Analog multiplier ICs (such as those made by Analog Devices) would work as ring modulators, of course with regard to such matters as their operating limits and scale factors.
-Use of multiplier ICs means that the modulation products are largely confined to sum and difference frequency of inputs (unless the circuit is overdriven), rather than the much more complicated products of the rectifier circuit.
+Analog multiplier ICs (such as those made by Analog Devices) would work as ring modulators, of course, with regard to such matters as their operating limits and scale factors.
+Use of multiplier ICs means that the modulation products are largely confined to the sum and difference frequencies of inputs (unless the circuit is overdriven), rather than the much more complicated products of the rectifier circuit.